Ece Asude Ediz

-Ece Asude Ediz (born 1 January 2002) is a Turkish female boxer ompeting in the featherweight (57 kg) division.
+Ece Asude Ediz (born 27 February 2003) is a Turkish female boxer who competes in the featherweight (57 kg) division.

 Personal life and early years

-Ece Asude Ediz is a native of Sakarya, Turkey born in 2002.
+Ece Asude Ediz is a native of Sakarya, Turkey born on 27 February 2003.

 Ediz, weighing 80 kg, started boxing sport in 2017 for the purpose of losing weight with the support of her amateur boxer father.
 In February 2019, she became Turkish champion in the 80 kg division, and was admitted to the national team.
 In May 2019, she won the European champion title at the EUBC Junior European Boxing Championships in Galați, Romania.

 Later, she took the bronze medal in the European championship in the junior girls category.
 After losing weight, she reached down 57 kg, the featherweight division.
 She has many Turkish champion titles.

 Boxing career

 Ediz is a member of Sakarya Metropolitan Municipality Sports Club.

 She competed at the 2024 European U23 Championships held in Sofia, Bulgaria, where she was eliminated in the quarterfinals.